Class-Prototype Conditional Diffusion Model with Gradient Projection for Continual Learning: Introduction

 Continual learning strategies primarily focus on overcoming CF by preserving knowledge from previous tasks.
 This is particularly crucial in situations where privacy concerns prevent the retention of old raw data and the task ID remains unidentified during testing.
 In such cases, methods that employ generative models, specifically Generative Replay (GR), are notably effective for learning the distribution of past data.
 GR approaches \cite{Hanul2017CLDGR,kemker2018fearnet,gao23e_dmcl} usually adopt a two-part system comprising a generator and a classifier.
 The generator's role is to generate samples from prior tasks, which are then used to train the classifier.
 The classifier is designed to not only classify samples from the current task but also effectively categorize the generated samples, thereby helping to mitigate catastrophic forgetting.

 In the context of GR approaches, initial efforts utilized GAN and Variational Auto Encoder (VAE) architectures, which operate in a single-directional manner (from generator to classifier) and recycle generated samples, leading to a gradual decline in image quality.
-The more recent DDGR method leverages the benefits of Diffusion Models (DMs) to more effectively prevent forgetting in generative models.
+The recent DDGR method \cite{gao23e_dmcl} leverages the benefits of Diffusion Models (DMs) to more effectively prevent forgetting in generative models.
 DDGR employs a bi-directional interaction between the generator and the classifier.
-The classifier is pretrained on previous tasks, guides the generator in synthesizing high-quality samples from these tasks.
+In the generator-to-classifier direction, the generator creates high-quality samples by denoising the noisy images with class information from previous tasks, which are then utilized to train the classifier.
+Conversely, in the classifier-to-generator direction, the classifier which is pretrained on previous tasks guides the generator in synthesizing high-quality samples from these tasks.
 However, our experimental studies revealed a noticeable decrease in the quality of generated images when the model was trained on a lengthy sequence of tasks, adversely affecting its capacity to retain acquired knowledge from earlier tasks.